bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 Why are students learning MERN?

-* Fullstack developers are in demand for their skillset and versatility.
+* Full-stack developers are in demand for their skillset and versatility.

 * MERN is a fullstack JavaScript framework ideal for developing dynamic and interactive websites.